heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/02-solution/API.md

 # Users API

 The users API allows to manage users.
-It uses the HTTP protocol on port `8080`.
+It uses the HTTP protocol and the JSON format.

-The JSON format is used to exchange data.
-The `Content-Type` header must be set to `application/json` when sending data to the API.
-The `Accept` header must be set to `application/json` when receiving data from the API.

 The API is based on the CRUD pattern.
 It has the following operations:

-- Create a new user
+- Create a new user.
-- Get many users that you can filter by first name and/or last name
+- Get many users that you can filter by first name and/or last name.
-- Get one user by its ID
+- Get one user by its ID.
-- Update a user
+- Update a user.
-- Delete a user
+- Delete a user.

 Users are also able to login and logout.
 They can also access their profile to validate their information using a cookie.